EliasBinder/TheMensaThing/README.md

 1. Clone the repository
 2. Setup git submodules using `git submodule update --init --recursive`
 3. Install the dependencies (using `yarn install`)
-4. Start the project using `expo start`.
+4. Start the project using `npm start`.
 Note: Your phone and computer need to be on the same network for the app to work.

+## Structure of code